dhad4g/Lexington/docs/AXI4-Lite_Crossbar.md

 ## Behavior

 The AXI4-Lite crossbar decodes address from the upstream manager an routes transactions to the appropriate downstream subordinate.
+All subordinates must have the same address width.

 ### Memory Map